 GAMEchange advocates for:

-an inclusive financial sector where empowerment of women as well as men clients is mainstreamed in all financial institutions from banks through to community managed funds and these institutions work together to promote gender justice and wealth creation.
+an inclusive financial sector where empowerment of women as well as men clients is mainstreamed in all financial institutions from banks through to community managed funds and these institutions work together to promote social justice and wealth creation.

 Why gender mainstreaming in financial services? gender justice case